Oct 9, 2023

 Diversity within healthcare institutions means more than diversity in doctors

-There was also consensus that discussions around culture and diversity do not need to be dull, repetitive, check-the-box exercises for the purpose of hitting a quota.
+There was also consensus that discussions around diversity, equity, and inclusion in healthcare do not need to be dull, repetitive, check-the-box exercises for the purpose of hitting a quota.
 There was overwhelming agreement amongst the participants that “food is the new universal language,” and many anecdotes were shared of how celebrating different ethnic foods for certain holidays and sharing recipes has brought teammates closer together.

 As a final note, tangible change in this space requires an understanding of unconscious bias and a differentiation of cultural bias from cultural difference.
 Embracing cultural difference and the subsequent perspectives that are heard when we do so is what helps us grow as people and as organizations.